sh1ura/daily-puzzle-solver/README.md

 <a href="https://www.dragonfjord.com/product/a-puzzle-a-day/">A-puzzle-a-day</a> is truly genious and I like it, but it seems too difficult for children (and, to be honest, for me too).
 However, the design of the puzzle is <a href="https://euipo.europa.eu/eSearch/#details/designs/007690433-0001">registered</a> to the international patent office, and minor modification might still infringe their rights.
 Therefore I designed thoroughly modified version.

 My design, named "Daily puzzle", has month and date cells mixed together.
 Additionally, six wildcard cells `*` are placed to simplify the shape of the base board.
-I prepared four types of piece sets with vairious difficulties.
+I prepared four types of piece sets with vairious difficulties (different number of pieces).

 I confirmed there are at least one solution for each month/date combination using solver/checker programs.
 The solver is also capable of original "A-puzzle-a-day".
 Solutions (results of the solver) are also provided.